xuanyu-li/NCNN/readme.md

 The original data files are not provided within this codebase, as some of them require applying for access.
 Once you download all of them, please put them in this codebase.

 ##### GEO and GTEx
-The GEO and GTEx data we used in our paper is a preliminary version before their official publication, and is not publicly available.
-For those who are interested in the data, please email us (lixuanyu22@mails.ucas.ac.cn) with your basic information through an academic institute email address, and we will provide you the download link.
-The data you will download is the pre-processed data:
+The GEO and GTEx data we used in our paper is a third-party data available at https://cbcl.ics.uci.edu/public_data/D-GEX/.
+The authors had no special access privileges, and other researchers would be able to access this data in the same manner.
+The data you will download is:

+bgedv2_QNORM.gctx and GTEx_RNASeq_RPKM_n2921x55993.gctx.

 ###### GEO datasets